gu-ma/slidev-template/README.md

 ### Update logo

-If the slides are for an event that has its own logo (for example, DevCon25), consider replacing the standard Espressif logo with the event-specific logo.
+If the slides are for an event that has its own logo consider replacing the standard logo with the event-specific logo.

 To update the logo, follow these steps: